 Perhaps, as time passes, more data will emerge.
 In the meantime, I have moved to this location, Sjomanden, a vessel built at Sunderland, in 1866, by 'Wood'.

 A 3-masted barque.
 Per 1 & 2 (Norwegian 'pdf', p#34, Sjomanden), 3 (image).
-Most of what I can tell you about the vessel is from a long expired e-Bay item.
+Most of what I can tell you about the vessel is from a long expired eBay item.
 Also data contained in Lloyd's Register editions thru 1880/81.
 The webmaster has a few such editions after that date but Sjomanden seems not to be mentioned - possibly because of a change of vessel name?
 117 ft.
 8 in. long.
-Owned from 1868 by 'Monsen', which would seem to mean 'M. G. and E. S. Monsen', of Stavanger, Norway.
+Built for Monsen & Co. of Stavanger, Norway.
+Owned from 1868 by 'Monsen', which would seem to mean 'M. G. and E. S. Monsen', of Stavanger.
 The first 2 links refer, I believe, to the vessel's being involved, in 1873, in the guano trade from the W. coast of S. America, specifically from Peru.
 Such trade would seem to have typically been outbound with coal, returning to Europe with guano for use as a fertilizer.
 It would seem that the vessel was sold in 1892.
-A number of later owners but still Norwegian owned, it would seem.
+A number of later owners but still Norwegian owned, it would appear.
 Out of register in about 1908.
 Now 'Monsen', owned a later vessel of the same name, built in 1913.
 Owned by 'D/S Sjomanden (Monsen)', of Stavanger, per Miramar.
 Which may or may not relate in some way.
 WWW data about the 1867 vessel is modest.
 I surely need help!

 As I have indicated re Columbine below, the builder names above are added to the site as a result of data received from Rod Gain (thank you Rod!).
 Who advises that a ledger at the Tyne & Wear Archives in Newcastle contains a page for 'Wreathly' of, per Rod, just downriver from North Hylton.
 We need your help to learn if 'Wreathly', indeed the above three names, are correct.
 And, if not, what is, in fact, correct.